Frequently Asked Questions about AEDs and AED Superstore

 An AED (automated external defibrillator) is a portable device designed to read the heart rhythm of a person in sudden cardiac arrest (SCA) and deliver a potentially life-saving shock.
 All AEDs on the market today are intuitive, easy-to-use, and can save a life.

 Although it is not always necessary, we strongly suggest it.
 Training is required by a number of state and local governments.
 Even though AEDs are designed for easy use by untrained laypersons, we recommend formal training in their operation, along with CPR (cardiopulmonary resuscitation) techniques outlined by the American Heart Association (AHA) or the American Red Cross (ARC).
 Training courses can help potential responders learn of the signs and symptoms of cardiac arrest and, therefore, what to do before, during, and after an emergency situation.
-The AED Superstore offers CPR/AED training courses that follow the AHA’s guidelines.
+The AED Superstore offers CPR/AED training courses and other training classes that follow the AHA’s guidelines.
 Contact us to learn how we can come to your facility to train your team!

 An AED will only deliver a shock if the electrode pads are applied and the AED detects a shockable heart rhythm in a patient.
 AED Superstore only sells FDA (Food and Drug Administration) cleared defibrillators, and as such they are designed so it’s impossible to accidentally shock yourself or someone else.
 To learn more about how the heart operates, what can go wrong, and the type of rhythms that an AED unit assesses, visit our resource center.